 3. What bookkeeping tasks can be outsourced?

-4. Will MTD for ITSA affect bookkeeping workloads?
+4. How does MTD ITSA affect bookkeeping workloads?